 If you’re about to set sail, you likely have pictured yourself on the ship — hanging out poolside, drink in hand, soaking up the sun.

 Or maybe you’re thinking about dinner in the dining room, eating a fabulous meal while enjoying a tasty glass of wine.
 Or you could be thinking about playing the slot machines in the ship’s casino while enjoying a cocktail.

 Are you starting to see a theme?
 Drinking on a cruise — alcoholic or otherwise — is a favorite pastime.
 Bars are everywhere.
 It’s common to have a dozen or more across a modern cruise ship.

 Of course, those drinks can add up quickly.
-For instance, a beer on a Royal Caribbean ship can run around $6-8, plus gratuity.
-A cocktail can be $10-13.
+For instance, a beer on a Royal Caribbean ship runs about $8, plus gratuity.
+A cocktail is usually $13.
 Have a few of those each day and you can easily be hit with an eye-raising bill for hundreds of dollars at the end of your cruise.

 That’s where drink packages can help.
 The concept on the surface is simple.
 Pay one set daily rate and you can drink pretty much whatever you want on the cruise ship.
 However, the fine print and rules surrounding the packages can get confusing.

 Below, we explain everything you need to about Royal Caribbean’s drink packages, including the most important question: Are they worth the money?

 What Drink Packages Does Royal Caribbean Offer?

 Thirsty?
 On a cruise ship we all are, and Royal Caribbean has a drink package to help.

 There are three packages currently offered, but only one alcoholic drink package.
 While we explain all three packages here, we’ll focus mainly on the alcoholic package in this article.